Blackberry Bourbon Smash (No Simple Syrup)

-This 5-minute blackberry bourbon smash is part mojito and part mint julep.
-Made from fresh or frozen Oregon blackberries muddled with lime, basil, and sugar, this cocktail works for any season – no simple syrup required!
-With over a hundred 5-star ratings and 8,000+ Pinterest shares, this reader favorite is a refreshing twist on the classic whiskey smash that packs a kick.
+This blackberry bourbon smash has the fresh herbs of a mojito and the bourbon base of a mint julep.
+Made from fresh or frozen blackberries muddled with lime, basil, and sugar, this cocktail works for any season — no simple syrup required.
+With hundreds of 5-star ratings and 8,000+ Pinterest shares, this reader favorite is a refreshing twist on the classic whiskey smash.

 This is a sponsored post written by me on behalf of Oregon Berries.
 All opinions are 100% mine.

 Smash?
 Julep?
-If you are confused as to which is which, you aren’t the first and you won’t be the last!
+If you aren’t sure what separates the two, you are in good company.
 While both cocktails feature bourbon, sugar, and muddled fresh herbs, a mint julep is a simpler drink traditionally made with just mint, sugar, bourbon, and crushed ice.
-A bourbon smash, like this recipe, takes things further by incorporating fruit and citrus, giving it a more refreshing and complex flavor.
+A bourbon smash takes things further by incorporating fruit and/or citrus, giving it a more refreshing and complex flavor.

 Recommended Bar Tools